If you are looking to raise a reliable meat source, then look no further than rabbits.

 It is recommended to keep your rabbits in hutches because rabbits prefer to be in smaller spaces for safety purposes.
 It also makes keeping track of birthing dates much easier.

 You need to keep your males and females separated all the time, except when mating.
-Take the female to the male’s hutch, this will make her less territorial and more open for being courted.
+Take the female to the male’s hutch, this will make her less territorial and more open to being courted.

 You will know your female has been bred when you see what is called a “fall off.”
 This is when you see the male rabbit literally fall off of the female.
 He will become very stiff and fall over as if he were dead.